BouzampalidisVasileiosIoannis/DiplomaAssignment/README.md

 # Diploma Assignment

-This project is implemented by the undergraduate students: -Vasileios Ioannis Bouzampalidis For the Software Engineering course MYY803 of the Undergraduate Program in Computer Science And Engineering course of the University of Ioannina.
+This project is implemented by the undergraduate student: -Vasileios Ioannis Bouzampalidis For the Software Engineering course MYY803 of the Undergraduate Program in Computer Science And Engineering course of the University of Ioannina.

  <b> Project Objective: </b>